Hygrocybe punicea: Similar species

-The European Hygrocybe splendidissima (Spendid Waxcap) can be almost as large, but is scarlet, has a dry cap and non-fibrillose stipe, and has a distinct honey smell when rubbed or when drying.
-The north temperate Hygrocybe coccinea (Scarlet Waxcap) is also scarlet, but normally much smaller than H. punicea and has a non-fibrillose stipe and a cap that is finely nodulose under a lens.
+The north temperate H. coccinea (scarlet waxcap) is also scarlet, but normally much smaller and has a non-fibrillose stipe and a cap that is finely nodulose under a lens.
+The European Hygrocybe splendidissima (splendid waxcap) can be almost as large, but is scarlet, has a dry cap and non-fibrillose stipe, and has a distinct honey smell when rubbed or when drying.

 Distribution and habitat

-The Crimson Waxcap is widespread but generally rare throughout Europe.
+The species is widespread but generally rare throughout Europe.
 Like most other European waxcaps, it occurs in old, agriculturally unimproved, short-sward grassland (pastures and lawns).

+Records from East Asia, North America (called scarlet waxy cap and occurring in woodland), and Australia require further research to see if they represent the same species.

+Ecology

 Recent research suggests waxcaps are neither mycorrhizal nor saprotrophic but may be associated with mosses.

 Conservation

 Hygrocybe punicea is typical of waxcap grasslands, a declining habitat due to changing agricultural practices.
 As a result, the species is of global conservation concern and is listed as "vulnerable" on the IUCN Red List of Threatened Species.
 Hygrocybe punicea also appears on the official or provisional national red lists of threatened fungi in several European countries, including Bulgaria, Croatia, Czech Republic, Denmark, Estonia, Germany, and Sweden.